-In the event that either party desires to negotiate a successor Memorandum, the party shall serve upon the other its written request to commence negotiations, provided that negotiations shall begin no later than 90 calendar days prior to the termination date of this MOU absent mutual agreement to the contrary.
+In the event that either party desires to negotiate a successor Memorandum, the party shall serve upon the other its written request to commence negotiations, provided that the Parties shall commence negotiations for a successor MOU on or before February 1, 2019, absent mutual agreement to the contrary.

 Section 2.
-Notification Of Representative
+Notification of Representative